Prepare for Real Life

 AP (Advanced Placement) classes with a college-level curriculum and opportunities for college credit

-Program for gifted students with GPA and leadership requirements including five AP classes
+Program for gifted students with GPA and leadership requirements including three AP classes